 - Will this coverage include the providers I expect to use?

 - Do I need prescription drug coverage (Medicare Part D)?

-Because you only retire once, you will also make these tough decisions only once, whereas the experienced Benefit Specialists at Senior Financial Group have helped thousands of seniors navigate the complexities of Medicare.
+Because you only retire once, you will also make these tough decisions only once, whereas our experienced advisors have helped thousands of seniors navigate the complexities of Medicare.
 It only makes good business sense to put our free expertise to work for you.